cnai-ds/cnai-ds/README.md

-### <p align="center"> Hello👋, feel free to reach me out for any freelance Data Science project
+### <p align="center"> Hello👋, feel free to reach me out for freelance Data Science project
 I am a Data Scientist with strong curiocity, autonomy, creativity and leaning ability.
 What excites me the most is when I get to tackle difficult problems with no guidance, because that's where I can freely explore the creative solutions.
-I currently specialise in pricing optimisation.</p>
+I currently specialise in pricing optimisation, but I have experience in remote sensing, conversion optimisation, rigorous experimentation and strategic consulting.</p>

 ### Visualization samples